MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Update-MgSitePermission.md

       - `[LoginName <String>]`: The sign in name of the SharePoint identity.
     - `[SiteUser <IMicrosoftGraphSharePointIdentity>]`: sharePointIdentity
   - `[GrantedToV2 <IMicrosoftGraphSharePointIdentitySet>]`: sharePointIdentitySet
   - `[HasPassword <Boolean?>]`: Indicates whether the password is set for this permission.
 This property only appears in the response.
 Optional.
 Read-only.
-For OneDrive Personal only..
+For OneDrive Personal only.
   - `[InheritedFrom <IMicrosoftGraphItemReference>]`: itemReference
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DriveId <String>]`: Unique identifier of the drive instance that contains the item.
 Read-only.